fabianopapaiz/autoregressive_deep_network_for_predicting_als_progression/README.md

 8) #### Best validation performance obtained by each algorithm (GRU and LSTM):

    - Best performance by deep model for predicting the ALSFRS Total Score for the next 3, 6, 9, and 12 months using patient data from the first three months.
-The metrics evaluated were the RMSE (left) and R<sup>2</sup> (right).
+The metrics evaluated were the RMSE (top) and R2 (bottom).
+The results were compared with those produced by the Naïve model.

 ![best_performance_by_model_and_Naive_ALSFRS_Total_COLUMN](https://github.com/user-attachments/assets/533a790d-dbe6-48b6-b79d-a00420239d87)